-ESL teacher allocations are determined by the number of students identified as English Learners (ELs) and the level of support required at various proficiency levels as determined by the ACCESS language proficiency test.
-There are six proficiency levels for ACCESS: Level 1 (Entering), Level 2 (Beginning), Level 3 (Developing), Level 4 (Expanding), Level 5 (Bridging), and Level 6 (Reaching) as well as six proficiency levels for Alternate ACCESS: A1 (Initiating), A2 (Exploring), A3 (Engaging), P1 (Entering), P2 (Emerging), and P3 (Developing).
-ELs identified as N/A were either provisionally screened due to school closures but not formally assessed with the WIDA screener upon return or students took one or more sections (domains) of the ACCESS or Alternate ACCESS assessment but did not receive an overall composite score to determine an English proficiency level.
-In some cases, deviation from the formula is necessary in order to meet the needs of students enrolled in various schools across the District.
+ESL teacher allocation is determined by the number of students identified as English Learners (ELs) and the level of support required at various proficiency levels based on the WIDA Screener or ACCESS language proficiency test.
+There are six language proficiency levels: Level 1 (Entering), Level 2 (Beginning), Level 3 (Developing), Level 4 (Expanding), Level 5 (Bridging), and Level 6 (Reaching).
+In addition, there are six proficiency levels for dual identified students who take the Alternate ACCESS: A1 (Initiating), A2 (Exploring), A3 (Engaging), P1 (Entering), P2 (Emerging), and P3 (Developing).
+ELs identified as N/A did not receive an overall composite score to determine an English proficiency level because they took one or more sections (domains) of the ACCESS or Alternate ACCESS assessment, but not all.

+Please note that in some cases, deviation from the formula is necessary in order to meet the needs of students enrolled in various schools across the District.
+Schools are advised to refer to the program expectations and rostering/scheduling guidelines provided below to support effective ESL program implementation: